Campus without walls

 meet the teachers

 Casey Zella Andrews is a high school English teacher at TechBoston Academy.
 She holds a BA from Hampshire College, MAT from Simmons University, and MA in Critical and Creative Thinking from the University of Massachusetts, Boston.
-Ms. Andrews has taught at TechBoston for the past five years; prior to that, she worked at City on a Hill Charter School Circuit Street and Nava Elementary School in Santa Fe, New Mexico.
-In her free time, Ms. Andrews enjoys writing poetry, taking walks, and playing with her baby.
-Of especially important note is the fact that Ms. Andrews has never lost a push-up competition to a student, including while she was pregnant.
+Ms. Andrews has taught at TechBoston for the past six years; before that, she worked at City on a Hill Charter School, Circuit Street, and Nava Elementary School in Santa Fe, New Mexico.
+Ms. Andrews enjoys writing poetry, taking walks, and playing with her toddler in her free time.
+Ms. Andrews has never lost a push-up competition to a student, including while she was pregnant.

-Stephen is a fine arts educator with over 30 year of experience in the classroom.
+Stephen is a fine arts educator with over 30 years of experience in the classroom.
 He is currently the lead teacher for the art department at Cathedral High School in Boston.
-He believes strongly that everyone can be creative, and that art is an essential part of life.
-Art helps make us fully human, tells our story and gives us all joy.
-As part of the curriculum, he has developed at Cathedral he brings students into the untold stories of artists from different backgrounds and cultures showing their shared human connection.
-He has developed project-based learning curriculum in the arts which helps students to form a real-world application of the arts.
-Along with his teaching Stephen in member of Cathedral’s professional development team dealing with the issues of anti-racism and equity.
+He believes that everyone can be creative and that art is an essential part of life.
+Art helps make us fully human, tells our story, and gives us all joy.
+As part of the curriculum he has developed at Cathedral, he brings students into the untold stories of artists from different backgrounds and cultures, showing their shared human connection.
+He has developed a project-based learning curriculum in the arts that helps students form a real-world application of the arts.
+Along with his teaching, Stephen is a member of Cathedral’s professional development team dealing with issues of anti-racism and equity.